Musa Ibrahim

 Musa Ibrahim (মুসা ইব্রাহীম) is a Bangladeshi mountaineer, trekker, journalist, and author.
 Although he claims to be the first Bangladeshi to reach the summit of Mount Everest, all living Everest climbers dispute his claim.
 His summit was also not recognized by the Nepal Government.
 His own teammates, on other climbs have disputed his claims of climbing much shorter mountains.
-He reached the summit around 5:05 am BST on 23 May 2010 and hoisted the flag of Bangladesh on the apex of the world at around 5:16 am BST.
-From then, Bangladesh became the 67th Mount Everest conquering country.
+He claimed to have reached the summit around 5:05 am BST on 23 May 2010 and hoisted the flag of Bangladesh on the apex of the world at around 5:16 am BST.

 Musa is the general secretary of North Alpine Club Bangladesh, a Bangladeshi mountaineering club and serves as special correspondent at Channel 24.
 He served as the sub-editor of The Daily Star.
 He founded the Everest Academy in 2011 for a wide participation of youth in mountaineering and adventure activities and founded Everest Foundation as well on 2012 for humanitarian and environmental development works.